Julia Baird (journalist): Books

 Baird is a writer of nonfiction.
 Her first book was Media Tarts: How the Australian Press Frames Female Politicians and was published in 2004.

-In 2010, while living in Philadelphia, she began research for a biography on Queen Victoria for which she was given access to the Royal Archives in Windsor.
+In 2010, while living in Philadelphia, she began research for a biography of Queen Victoria for which she was given access to the Royal Archives in Windsor.
 Random House published Victoria: The Queen in 2016.
-It was named a book of the year by the literary critics of the New York Times.
+It was named a book of the year by the literary critics of The New York Times.

 Her third book draws on Baird's personal experience of life-threatening illness and "the things that give us comfort, that make us strong".
 Phosphorescence: On Awe, Wonder and Things That Sustain You When the World Goes Dark was published in Australia in March 2020.
-The title became a best seller soon after the COVID-19 pandemic lockdowns began.
+The title became a best-seller soon after the COVID-19 pandemic lockdowns began.
 Phosphorescence was named non-fiction book of the year in the 2021 Indie Book Awards and won both the Book of the Year and the General Nonfiction Book of the Year at the 2021 Australian Book Industry Awards.

+Bright Shining: How Grace Changes Everything is Baird's first book to reflect on her exposure to “ugliness in the political realm”, to which she offers a path she calls “moral beauty” or grace.
+One Sydney Morning Herald reviewed the book as a meditation on the “desire to see, experience and express grace” as "fascinating, wide-ranging and moving."
+It was shortlisted for the 2024 Nonfiction Indie Book Award and the Australian Book Industry Awards Nonfiction book of the year.

 Personal life

-Baird's father, Bruce Baird, was a cabinet minister in the Greiner and Fahey governments before serving in federal politics.
-Baird's younger brother is Mike Baird, who was the 44th Premier of New South Wales and later became CEO of a Christian aged-care charity, Hammondcare.
-Her younger brother, Steve, heads International Justice Mission in Australia, an anti modern slavery organisation.
+Baird's mother, Judy, known for serving prisoners and refugees, died in 2021.
+Her father, Bruce Baird, was a cabinet minister in the Greiner and Fahey governments before serving in federal politics.
+Baird's brother Mike Baird, who is 18 months her senior, was the 44th Premier of New South Wales and later became CEO of a Christian aged-care charity, Hammondcare.
+Her younger brother, Steve Baird, has led International Justice Mission in Australia, an anti modern slavery organisation.
 She has two children.
 Along with her parents and siblings, Baird openly identifies as a Christian.
 Baird has been a strong critic of conservative Christian traditions and has campaigned for the ordination of women in the Sydney diocese of the Anglican Church of Australia.

-In 2015, Baird disclosed in her New York Times column that she was recovering from surgery for cancer.
-On 19 January 2017, her brother revealed that Baird's cancer had recurred.
+In 2015, Baird disclosed in her New York Times column that she was recovering from surgery for cancer, one of four bouts with the disease.
+By 2020 it was in remission.